nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Unable to find a person you are looking for?
 Please check that you have added the person into TruthTable!
 Refer to the above [add person command](#creating-a-new-person-add-person) to add a new person into TruthTable.

-If you are still unsure, please enter `list persons -h` and our application will give you a comprehensive guide on how to use this command.

-If you want to know more about the details of the command, please refer to the format and table directly below.

-If you want more examples usages, please see the examples below.

 ![List Persons Example](images/DeletePersonExample.png)

 **Format:** `list persons [-h]`